ember-learn/ember-blog/content/the-ember-times-issue-200.md

 >
 > Alternatively, it is totally safe to stick with the traditional build pipeline and wait for the official cutover point when EmberCLI starts generating new apps with Embroider by default.

 Note that while some addons may break your build, this may be for the greater good.
-For example, instead of relying on ember-specific solutions to certain build-time behaviors, you may now follow heavily documented, and asked about, and iterated on webpack plugins.
+For example, instead of relying on ember-specific solutions to certain build-time behaviors, you may now follow heavily documented, and asked about, and iterated on Webpack plugins.
 Additionally, removing addons with build-time behavior will speed up your overall dev-server start time.

 ---